toji/toji.dev/webgpu-gltf-case-study/index.md

 ### Rethinking the render loop

 We've now dramatically reduced the number of pipelines we're creating.
 If we continue using the same render loop from above, though, that doesn't help us much.
 We're still setting the pipeline for every primitive we draw!
 It's possible that the driver might recognize that we're setting same pipeline repeatedly and try to optimize it away, but WebGPU implementations have zero obligation to identify duplicate state changes for you.
-It will always be a far better strategy to reduce unecessary work in your own code than to hope that some other part of the stack will magically make things faster for you.
+It will always be a far better strategy to reduce unnecessary work in your own code than to hope that some other part of the stack will magically make things faster for you.

 You could do something like keep track of the last pipeline used and compare it to the next one and skip the `setPipeline()` call if they're the same.
 This may work for the samples linked on this page but would be unpredictable in more real-world situations.